-(3) Except for overlashing requests as described in subsection (11) below, a utility or licensee must submit a written application to an owner to request access to its facilities.
-The owner may survey the facilities identified in the application and recover the costs of that survey from the requester.
+(3) Except for overlashing requests as described in subsection (11) below, a utility or licensee must submit a written application to an owner to request access to its facilities and such application will be treated in a nondiscriminatory manner with all applications for service received by an electric company under the provisions of WAC 480-100-108..
+The owner may survey the facilities identified in the application and recover the costs of that survey, the costs of processing the application and all other related costs, including costs of preparing a denial letter along with all overheads and applicable taxes from the requester.
+The cost recovery by the owner may be in the form of a fee which must accompany the application or through a bill following completion of processing of the application and survey.
 The owner must complete any such survey and respond in writing to requests for access to the facilities identified in the application within 45 days from the date the owner receives a complete application, except as otherwise provided in this section.
 A complete application is an application that provides the information necessary to enable the owner to identify and evaluate the facilities to or in which the requester seeks to attach.
+If attachments are made prior to approval of the application or without submitting an application, that do not meet applicable rules or codes, or that differ from the attachments described on the application, the requester/occupant shall be responsible for all costs and damages related so such attachments, including but not limited to any loss of revenue, attachment removal costs and any legal costs incurred by the owner.
+If an attachment is made without making application to the pole owner, or an attachment be made prior to approval of an application, the owner may assess a penalty of an amount not to exceed $500.00 per attachment.

-(4) If the owner denies the request in an application for access, in whole or in part, the owner’s written response to the application must include an explanation of the reasons for the denial for each pole, duct, or conduit to which the owner is denying access.
-Such a response must include all relevant information supporting the denial.
+(4) If the owner denies the request in an application for access, in whole or in part, for reasons other than an incomplete application, the owner’s written response to the application must include an explanation of the reasons for the denial for each pole, duct, or conduit to which the owner is denying access.
+Upon request of requester and agreement to pay the costs of preparation of a report, the owner shall prepare and provide a report that includes all relevant information supporting the denial.

 (5) To the extent that it grants the access requested in an application, the owner’s written response must inform the requester of the results of the review of the application.
-Within 14 days of providing its written response, the owner must provide an estimate of charges to perform all necessary make-ready work, including the costs of completing the estimate.
+Within 30 days of providing its written response, the owner must provide an estimate of charges to perform all necessary make-ready work, including the costs of completing the estimate.
+The owner’s estimate may be delayed until all costs invoiced to the requester are paid.
+The owner shall recover all costs preparation of the estimate and cost recovery by the owner may be in the form of an application fee which must accompany the application or through a bill following completion of processing of the application and survey.

-(a) The requester must accept or reject an estimate of charges to perform make-ready work within 30 days of receipt of the estimate.
+(a) The requester must accept or reject an estimate of charges to perform make-ready work within 14 days of receipt of the estimate and make payment to the owner the costs of estimate preparation and the make-ready work, if requested, in advance of initiation of the make-ready work.